elixir-tools/elixir-tools.nvim/README.md

 ### Minimal Setup

-The minimal setup will configure both ElixirLS and credo-langauge-server.
+The minimal setup will configure both ElixirLS and credo-language-server.

 ```lua
 require("elixir").setup()